 The NOT operator (!) in PHP negates the truth value of a given expression.
-It is a logical operator used to perform this negation.
-It’s a unary operator, meaning it only operates on one value or expression.
-In this article, we’ll explore the different ways you can use the NOT operator in PHP and provide examples to help you understand its functionality.
+Consequently, it is a logical operator employed to perform this negation.
+Functioning as a unary operator, it operates solely on one value or expression.

 !$value